Skip to content

 Quantum Simulation of the Spin-1/2 System: Amplitude-Channel Damping

-We next examine quantum simulation of amplitude damping, using a zero Hamiltonian:
+We next examine the quantum simulation of amplitude damping, using a zero Hamiltonian:

 \[ H_{\text{sys}} = 0 \]

-and a collapse operator proportional to the spin-raising operator:
+The collapse operator is proportional to the spin-raising operator:

 \[ C = \sqrt{\gamma} \cdot \sigma^+ \]